Bricktech2000/Atto-8/spec/microcomputer.md

 The display buffer behaves as any other memory region and can therefore both be read from and written to by a program.

-## Input
+## Controller Input

 The Atto-8 is equipped with a pair of memory-mapped 4-button D-pad controllers.
-The _input buffer_ is a byte located at address `0x00`, the lower 4 bits of which represent the state of the buttons on the primary controller, and the upper 4 bits of which represent the state of the buttons on the secondary controller.
+If `stdin` is empty, reading from the _input buffer_, a byte located at address `0x00`, will fall back to returning controller states.
+In that event, the lower 4 bits of the input buffer represent the state of the buttons on the primary controller, and its upper 4 bits represent the state of the buttons on the secondary controller.
 It is bit-mapped as follows, where `0` represents the least significant bit:

 ```
 7 6 5 4 3 2 1 0